mdntuda/git-push-jenkins/README.md

 The shell script ```deploy-bundle.sh``` needs a Python-script to be able to deploy the bundle to a client running Karaf, the file name is ```datacopy.py```

-After creating these three jobs.
-Just run the first job and the chain will be automatically complete.
+After creating these three jobs you start the first job and the chain will be automatically complete.

 Have fun!